 You may exhibit up to 3 of the following sub-classes; 1 per category (For example: 1 Biscuits entry, 1 Scones entry, 1 Nut Bread entry).
 Use the recipes included in the project manual.
-Recipes are also available at: go.illinois.edu/Cooking201Recipes.
-Changes to recipes are only allowed to accommodate food allergies and sensitivities (i.e. nut allergy, gluten intolerance, etc.).
-If you make changes to the recipe, bring a copy of the recipe with your changes.
+No ingredient additions or substitutions should be made to the recipes, unless they are to accommodate food allergies, sensitivities, or special diets (i.e. nut allergy, gluten intolerance, vegetarian/vegan diet, etc.).
+If you make changes to the recipe due to the reasons listed above, bring a copy of the recipe with your changes and be prepared to discuss them with the judge.
+Recipes are also available at: qo.illinois.edu/Cooking201Recipes.